Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 The games can be controlled by a PC keyboard but can be also be controlled by customizable touch pads when using the Multi Touch Bricklet.

-The kits name "Blinkenlights" relies on the
+The kit name "Blinkenlights" relies on the
 `Project Blinkenlights <http://en.wikipedia.org/wiki/Project_Blinkenlights>`__.

 Technical Specifications